jacobsfo/bball/README.md

 # part1

 - get all combos of [l,m,f,t] and store them in a 2d array
-- pick random combo and display each move in a gui
+- pick random combo using the map and display each move in a gui

 # part2